privacygmail cleanupemail security

 • Doesn't read email content by default

-• Optional body access only for specific unsubscribe feature
+• Optional body access only for the unsubscribe feature

 3. Source-available code

-• Can audit exactly what it does (GitHub)
+• You can audit exactly what it does (GitHub)

 • No hidden data collection